 How Owners Drive the Pet Industry

-Products may be manufactured for pets, but they’re marketed to people.
-Fortunately for the pet industry, pet owners love their animals.
-Pet owner demographics and spending habits drive the predictions made by industry experts, as well as the market itself.
+Products may be manufactured for pets, but they’re marketed to pet owners.
+Owner demographics and spending habits drive the market.
 Younger pet owners, for example, are more likely to buy pet supplies online.

 - After dog- and cat-owning households, households with freshwater fish were the third-most common, followed by bird-owning households.

-- While more households include a dog, more cats than dogs are kept as pets, which cat owners averaging 2 cats per household.
+- While more households include at least one dog, more cats than dogs are kept as pets, with cat owners averaging 1.8 cats per household.

 - Freshwater fish owners average 13 fish per household.